cdkozuch/plasticFEM/README.md

 # plasticFEM
-Finite Element Method (FEM) for plastic material implemented in MATLAB
+Finite Element Method (FEM) for plastic material implemented in MATLAB (it is also compatible with Octave 7.2).

 ## Note
 The current version only accepts applied displacements (i.e. no applied forces).